Petitions for Reinstatement

 - You have a history of not making satisfactory academic progress at Edmonds College, and/or at other colleges you attended.

-- You did not provide adequate documentation.
+- You did not provide supporting documentation.

 What happens if your petition is denied?